shamimsikder/action-avenue-client/README.md

 - Categorized showcase of toys with detailed information and search functionality.
 - User profiles, order history, saved toys, and the ability to add and sell toys.
-- A visually appealing website design with customized components.
 - Secure registration and login system with error messaging.
 - Informative and engaging blog section related to toys and the chosen category.